iterative/ldb/documentation/Getting-started-with-LDB.md

 ![roman numerals dataset, courtesy DeepLearning.AI](/images/numerals-deeplearningAI.png)

-A starter set of ~3,000 labeled training images is provided, and contestants are free to add more (up to 10,000 images) to score on a test.
+A starter set of ~3,000 labeled training images is provided, and contestants are free to add more (up to 10,000 images) to score on a leaderboard.
 The task aims at demonstrating how performance improvements can be achieved with managing data alone.

 To get the optimal performance on a sufficiently expressive deep learning network, one generally needs to solve the following data problems: